 Forty-odd kilometres north of Coromandel Town, a dusty gravel road leads to DOC’s Waikawau Bay campsite.
 It’s their biggest campground, with a capacity of over 1,000 in the height of summer.
 Despite these numbers, it still feels spacious because it’s spread out with seven separate areas for camping and lots of trees for shade.
 Most importantly, there’s the uninterrupted golden sand beach that arches around the bay.
 It’s back to basics camping here.
 Bring everything in and take it back out again.
 There’s a wee shop with salt-ice and ice-blocks, but you’ll need to stock up on groceries and essentials before you get there.
 There’s also terrible cell-phone reception – a key part of a chilled-out holiday under the canvas.
-There are some site upgrades underway ahead of the 2019-20 season so there’ll be drinking water and new loos among other improvements.
-Check DOC’s website to find out when it’s all back up and running.

 2. Fish & chips at The Wharf